hepix-virtualisation/vmcaster/README.md

         --select-endorser "/C=DE/O=GermanGrid/OU=DESY/CN=Owen Synge" \
         --del-endorser

-To delete an Imagelist:
+To delete an image list:

     $ vmcaster \
         --select-imagelist  e55c1afe-0a62-4d31-a8d7-fb8c825f92a2 \
         --del-imagelist

-To delete an Image:
+To delete an image:

     $ vmcaster \
         --select-image b36d8b24-c63c-4fd1-ba13-bda6877207e8 \
         --del-image

-To add an image to a image list:
+To add an image to an image list:

     $ vmcaster \
         --select-imagelist e55c1afe-0a62-4d31-a8d7-fb8c825f92a2 \